xmtp/xmtp-dot-org/docs/spam/spam-filters.md

 Otherwise, you may take into consideration that the user is a potential spammer.

-### Has Farcaster Account & Followers
+### Has Farcaster account and followers

-You can use Airstack to check if a given user has any Farcaster account or not and get the number of followers and people they are followings.
+You can use Airstack to check if a given user has any Farcaster account or not and get the number of followers and people they are following.

-**Try Demo**
+**Try demo**

 - https://app.airstack.xyz/query/4GPOVP5rUE